 2020 Virtual Forum on Criminal Justice

-Co-hosted by the International Community Corrections Association (ICCA) and the National Criminal Justice Association (NCJA) this online conference will highlight programs and research that move the criminal justice system forward during challenging times.
+Thank you to those who came to the 2020 Virtual Forum on Criminal Justice, co-hosted by the International Community Corrections Association (ICCA) and the National Criminal Justice Association (NCJA).
+This online conference highlighted programs and research that move the criminal justice system forward during challenging times.

 A Message From Our ICCA President

 We in the International Community Corrections Association share in the outrage and grief over the torture and killing of George Floyd in Minneapolis on May 25, 2020.
 We stand in steadfast opposition to all forms of police brutality and to the systemic and institutionalized racism that continue to undermine the promise of a more just and equitable future.

 For many years, the Association has been facilitating and supporting efforts that not only call attention to the longstanding racial disparities in criminal legal systems, but also offer solutions that address and eliminate them.
 The groundswell of public protests across the United States and other nations in recent days speak to the need for professional associations like the ICCA to sharpen our focus even more by advocating and advancing explicitly antiracist policies at all levels of government and to encourage member agencies to foster and grow organizational cultures rooted in the principles of racial and cultural equity.